emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 conditions.
 In the event of an error, the TEAP server SHOULD respond with an Error TLV using the most descriptive error code possible; it MAY ignore the PKCS#10 request that generated the error.

+### Certificate Content and Uses

+It is not enough to verify that the CSR provided by the peer to the authenticator is from an authenticated user.
+The CSR itself should also be examined by the authenticator or Certification Authority (CA) before any certificate is issued.

+The format of a CSR is complex, and contain a substantial amount of information.
+That information could be incorrect, such as a user claiming a wrong physical address, email address, etc.  Alternatively, the supplied information could contain private data which should not be sent over a TLS 1.2 connection where that data would be exposed.

+It is RECOMMENDED that systems provisioning these certificates validate that the CSR both contains the expected data, and also that is does not contain unexpected data.
+For example, a CA could refuse to issue the certificate if the CSR contained unknown fields, or a known field contained an unexpected value.

+We note that there is no requirement for a CA to sign any and all CSRs which are presented to it.
+The CA can refuse a particular CSR for any reasons, including local site policy.

+Once an EAP peer receives the signed certificate, that certificate could potentially be used for in TLS contexts other than TEAP.
+For example, the certificate could be used with EAP-TLS, or even with HTTPS.

+It is NOT RECOMMENDED to use certificates provisioned via TEAP with any other protocol which uses TLS.
+One method of enforcing this restriction is to have different CAs (or different intermediate CAs) which issue certificates for different uses.
+For example, TLS-based EAP methods could share one CA, and HTTPS servers could use a different CA.  The different protocols could therefore be configured to validate client certificates only from their perferred CA.

+Another method of limiting the uses of a certificate is to provision it with an appropriate value for the Extended Key Usage field
+{{?RFC7299}}.
+For example, the id-kp-eapOverLAN {{?RFC4334}} value could be used to indicate that this certificate is intended for use only with EAP.

+It is difficult to give more detailed recommendations than the above.
+Each CA or organization may have its own local policy as to what is permitted or forbidden in a certificate.
+All we can do in this document is to highlight the issues, and make the reader aware that they have to be addressed.

 ### Server Unauthenticated Provisioning Mode {#unauth-provisioning}